huBioinfo/CytoTalk/README.md

   install.packages("reticulate")
 }
-library(reticulate)  # To install and call Python modules from R. conda_create(envname = "PCSF", "python=3.10")  # Create a new Conda environment to facilitate the Python module installation. python=3.10 is compatible with numpy=1.26 conda_install(envname = "PCSF", "pybind11")  # Install two necessary Python modules for correctly compiling and using the "pcst_fast" Python module. conda_install(envname = "PCSF", "numpy=1.26")  # Avoid using numpy>=2.0, which is not compatible with the python module "pcst_fast". conda_install(envname = "PCSF", "git+https://github.com/fraenkel-lab/pcst_fast.git", pip = TRUE) # To install the "pcst_fast" module.
+library(reticulate)  # To install and call Python modules from R. conda_create(envname = "CytoTalk_PCSF", "python=3.10")  # Create a new Conda environment to facilitate the Python module installation. python=3.10 is compatible with numpy=1.26 conda_install(envname = "CytoTalk_PCSF", "pybind11")  # Install two necessary Python modules for correctly compiling and using the "pcst_fast" Python module. conda_install(envname = "CytoTalk_PCSF", "numpy=1.26")  # Avoid using numpy>=2.0, which is not compatible with the python module "pcst_fast".
+conda_install(envname = "CytoTalk_PCSF", "git+https://github.com/fraenkel-lab/pcst_fast.git", pip = TRUE) # To install the "pcst_fast" module.
 ```

 (3) Install the CytoTalk package in the *R* console.